Search for an answer or browse help topics to create a ticket

 What are Differential Voting Rights (DVR) shares?

-A Tata Motor DVR has 10% voting right as compared to an ordinary Tata Motor share.
+A Tata Motor DVR has 10% voting rights compared to an ordinary Tata Motor share.

 Tata Motors Tata Motors DVR